| True Stories? Urban Legends? Chain Letters? Could be one or all

 Rudy knew I loved yellow roses.
 With a heart filled with grief, I only wanted to buy my

 few items and leave, but even grocery shopping was different since Rudy had passed on.
+Shopping for one took time, a little more thought than it had for two.
+Standing

 by the meat, I searched for the perfect small steak and remembered how Rudy had loved his